 Submissions are checked with plagiarism software.
 If plagiarism is found to have occurred, the relationship between NIMER and the author is discontinued.
 If publication has occurred, the submission will be retracted with a notice of withdrawal.

 Canadian registered charities may not post partisan statements or positions online.

 All NIMER content is respectful of organizations, causes, and individuals.

 Authors of successful submissions are asked to provide a short professional bio which includes academic credentials and recent employment and ministry involvement.
 Submission of a headshot is considered permission to publish.

 Manuscripts are submitted in 12-point Times New Roman type, double-spaced, with 1-inch margins on the top and bottom and sides.
 Notes are in 11-point Times New Roman, single-spaced.
 The text is justified left.

 Writing in the third person is required for academic articles and preferred for other submissions.
 Spellings are based on the Oxford Canadian Dictionary.
-The submission has been proofread and is as error free as possible.
-Manuscripts involving more than one author have been edited for consistency.
-The author will be asked to make necessary jargon accessible to a diverse audience.
+Submissions are edited for readability and style and are as error free as possible.
+Manuscripts involving more than one author are edited for consistency.
+The author may be asked to make necessary jargon accessible to a diverse audience.

 Images and graphics are placed appropriately in the text of the submission.